kyma-project/lifecycle-manager/docs/developer-tutorials/local-test-setup.md

    state: Ready
 ```

-### (Optional) Check functionality of Watcher component
+### (Optional) Check the functionality of the Watcher component

-1. Switch the context for using SKR cluster
+1. Switch the context to use the SKR cluster:

     ```shell
     kubectl config use-context k3d-skr-local
     ```

-2. Change the channel of the `template-operator` module to trigger a watcher event to KCP
+2. Change the channel of the `template-operator` module to trigger a watcher event to KCP:

     ```yaml
       modules:
       - name: template-operator
         channel: fast
     ```

 ### Verify logs

-1. By watching the `skr-webhook` deployment's logs, verify that the KCP request is sent successfully
+1. By watching the `skr-webhook` deployment's logs, verify that the KCP request is sent successfully:

     ```log
     1.6711877286771238e+09    INFO    skr-webhook    Kyma UPDATE validated from webhook 1.6711879279507768e+09    INFO    skr-webhook    incoming admission review for: operator.kyma-project.io/v1alpha1, Kind=Kyma